elintendo/elintendo/README.md

 - Innopolis University, 2nd bachelor
-- Love learning data structures & algorithms
+- Have a passion for data structures & algorithms
-- Love GNU/Linux
+- Enamored of GNU/Linux